 In clouds at medium altitudes with temperatures below 0°C, the water droplets remain in a supercooled liquid phase.
 Only at temperatures below -35°C pure water droplets and supercooled liquid aerosol particles spontaneously freeze and form ice particles (homogeneous freezing).

-At temperatures between 0 and -35°C, the freezing of supercooled cloud droplets can be induced by certain solid aerosol particles, so-called ice nuclei (IN).
+At temperatures between 0 and -35°C, the freezing of supercooled cloud droplets can be induced by certain solid aerosol particles, so-called ice nucleating particle (INP).
 The heterogeneous ice nucleation is induced by a particle immersed in the droplet (immersion mode) or colliding with a droplet (contact mode).
-The same particle can first act as CCN and then as IN (condensation mode).
+The same particle can first act as CCN and then as INP (condensation mode).
 The direct deposition of water vapour to the surface of a solid particle is called deposition mode ice nucleation.